aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 7. The AS decides if additional requirements need to be met, repeating steps 3 through 6 as needed (the AS knows this due to the acr_value sent by the client initially, or from its own requirements)
 8. The AS replies with the token response

-## Example Flows

-TODO: Move these to an appendix

-### Password + MFA

-* User enters username and password (/initiate login_hint= password=)
-* AS responds with `mfa_required`
-* Client initiates MFA challenge (authorization challenge endpoint)
-* AS responds with details of MFA challenge
-* Client collects MFA from user (OTP, SMS code, etc)
-* Client makes token request (new mfa:otp/mfa:oob grant type)

-### Passwordless

-* Client collects username and OTP from user
-* Client makes token request (new otp grant type)

-### Re-authenticating to an app a week later

-* You log in to an app (in any way, redirect flow or direct)
-* App gets short lived access token and long lived refresh token
-* A week later, the user launches the app, access token is expired
-* App uses the refresh token, gets back an `mfa_required` error
-* App prompts and collects MFA from user (OTP or OOB)
-* App submits token request with grant_type=mfa_otp and mfa_token (which was already associated with the refresh token)

 ## Authorization Grants